sw360cab/websockets-scaling/BLOG.md

 As we seen before in this shift towards Kubernetes we skipped the Reverse Proxy part (*HAProxy*).
 This is completely on purpose, because creating a Kubernetes Service enables directly such a form of proxing.

 Although a Kubernetes Service can be exposed outside the cluster in many ways (NodePort, LoadBalancer, Ingress, check [here](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types)), in this case I decided for a simple way.
-Indeed using `NodePort` allows to expose a specific port, where the clients will connect to.
+Indeed using `NodePort` allows to expose a specific port outside the cluster, where the clients will connect to.

 ```yaml
 apiVersion: v1